trickstercache/trickster/docs/developer/environment/README.md

 selector to go between various Trickster configs, or bypass Trickster altogether for verification purposes.

-You can stop the developer environment by running `make delete-developer`.
+You can stop the developer environment by running `make developer-delete`.
 This will run `docker compose down` which will destroy all data.